Botmasher/pangrammatron/README.md

 ## Why build this?

 I'm going through some coursework on natural language processing.
 One of the quizzes just asked me to identify which in a list of sentences were phonetic versus graphemic pangrams.
-Rather than use intuition or laboriously compute them myself, I decided to build a project that will help solve the problem for me and maybe someone else down the road.
+Rather than use intuition or compute them by hand, I decided to build a project that solves the problem for me and maybe someone else down the road.

 ## Getting Started